1972 Buick LeSabre Convertible

 GuysWithRides.com is excited to offer this driver-quality, 1972 Buick LeSabre Custom Convertible we are offering online in a reserve price style auction on behalf of the private seller.

-This 350 cubic inch V8-powered Buick currently resides as part of a private collection in Willow Brook, Pennsylvania, which is less than one hour’s drive from Philadelphia International Airport.
+This 350 cubic inch V8-powered Buick currently resides as part of a private collection in Willow Brook, Pennsylvania, less than one hour’s drive from Philadelphia International Airport.

 NOTE: Right below this line is a slide show for this ride.
 If you do not see it immediately, please click on the white space and the pictures should start to appear before they are fully loaded.